Class of 2026

 Medical College of Wisconsin

 Hey everyone!
-I was born and raised in Manassas, Virginia (about an hour south of Washington D.C.) and am the daughter of Nigerian immigrants.
+I was born and raised in Manassas, Virginia.
 I went to Duke University where I majored in Evolutionary Anthropology, minored in Sociology, and obtained a certificate in Human Development.
 While at Duke, I became very involved in service-learning initiatives and developed a passion for engaging with the community.
 I furthered this interest after graduating from college when I served as a volunteer in the AIDS United AmeriCorps Program in Washington, D.C.
-Here, I served as a nursing aid in a hospice home called Joseph’s House.
-I then found my way to Wisconsin where I went to the Medical College of Wisconsin.
-I fell in love with psychiatry after completing an addiction rotation with veterans where I discovered my passion for connecting with others and supporting individuals with complex personal histories, including deep disappointments and losses.
-Currently, my interests in psychiatry are broad and range from addiction, mood disorders, consult-liaison, and psychotherapy.
-On the weekends, you can find me exploring the wonderful food scene here in Philly, cycling, exploring history museums, or binge watching my favorite reality tv shows!
+I then found my way to Wisconsin where I went to the Medical College of Wisconsin and fell in love with psychiatry after completing an addiction rotation with veterans where I discovered my passion for connecting with others and supporting individuals with complex personal histories.
+Currently, my interests in psychiatry are broad and range from mood disorders, child/adolescent psychiatry, lifestyle psychiatry, and wellness.
+On the weekends, you can find me exploring the wonderful food scene here in Philly, cycling, exploring history museums, or binge watching my favorite reality tv shows.

 Nadine Michel, MD, PhD (she/her)